-The 5,400 square-foot space may seem large for a new branch with just two teller pods, but the idea is to be much more than just a branch.
-Thirty percent of the space is intended to be used as a branch, with another 30% dedicated to an open, shared lobby for the two businesses where the credit union can also provide educational workshops.
+The 5,400 square-foot space might seem large for a new branch with just two teller pods, but the idea is to be much more than just a branch.
+The credit union expects to use 30% of the space as a branch, with another 30% dedicated to an open, shared lobby for the two businesses where the credit union can also provide educational workshops.
 The remaining 40% is occupied by Sprinkles, which began in Hollywood in 2005 and has since spread its cupcake love nationwide, with 22 locations coast to coast.

-The shared space in Sprinkles’ first Northern California location.
+The shared space is Sprinkles’ first Northern California location.
 Patelco is the primary lease-holder, but Sprinkles subleases nearly 2,200 square feet from the credit union.

-Along with teller pods, the branch also has two ATMs one to dispense cash while the other provides freshly baked cupcakes on demand.
+Along with teller pods, the branch also has two ATMs — one to dispense cash and one to provide freshly baked cupcakes on demand.

-Each business makes the most of its own expertise, adds Seth, and those individual strengths make the partnership successful.
+Each business makes the most of its own expertise, Seth says, and those individual strengths make the partnership successful.

-“They are not experts in financial services and we are not experts in cupcakes,” he explains.
-“But while their customers are enjoying a cupcake, they’re having conversations about Patelco.
-It’s a really good partnership.”
+“They are not experts in financial services, and we are not experts in cupcakes,” he explains.
+“While their customers are enjoying a cupcake, they’re having conversations about Patelco.
+It’s a good partnership.”

 Aside from the enticing aroma of fresh cupcakes and warm frosting, the new space provides something more for everyone.

-Since its opening last year, Patelco has seen a 65% increase in new members at this location, says Seth.
+Since its opening last year, new members at this location has increased 65%, Seth says.
 He notes much of that growth has come from the better location and visibility in San Ramon over the previous two branch locations.
 However, Seth attributes the success in large part to the partnership with Sprinkles.

 “Could this concept work with any brand?
 Probably not,” Seth says.
 “Their brand allows people to stay for a while.
 For us, this partnership worked well from the beginning.”